Total Downloads: 43 , 1

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: The Dravidian languages are spoken all over the world.
 Despite their distinctiveness, Dravidian languages haven’t gotten much attention because there aren’t enough resources to handle tasks like translation that require language technology.
-Since Dravidian languages are largely spoken in southern India, machine translation is necessary.
+Since Dravidian languages are primarily spoken in southern India, machine translation is necessary.
 For those who speak these regional languages, this would improve information creation and access.
-It can be challenging to translate between languages, particularly that of Dravidian, because of lexical divergence, ambiguity, and other, lexical, syntactic and semantic issues.
-This research looks into a number of machine translation models for different languages, conducts a thorough literature review on the various machine translation techniques from earlier studies, and analyses their methodology.
-The major objective of this research is to evaluate the viability and effectiveness of a machine translation process for Dravidian languages.
+It can be challenging to translate between languages, particularly those of the Dravidian family, due to lexical divergence, ambiguity, and other lexical, syntactic, and semantic issues.
+This research examines several machine translation models for various languages, conducts a comprehensive literature review on the diverse machine translation techniques from earlier studies, and analyses their methodologies.
+The primary objective of this research is to evaluate the viability and effectiveness of a machine translation process for Dravidian languages.

 Keywords: Linguistic Rules, Long Term Dependencies, Bilingual Text Corpora, BLEU Metric, Language Embedding, Translation Memory, and Parallel Corpora.